ps4star/FSE/ref.md

 ### Loops
 FSE loops are quite limited.
 You must specify a number of times to loop, and with the exception of functions, these cannot be expressions, only static numbers.
 Loops begin with "loop" or "lstart" and end with "loopend" or "lend".
+Use %loopiter to specify the loop iteration number.
+See below for more info on %loopiter and its variations.

 A loop inside @main
 ```
 lf

 loop 5
-msg Message Number: %LOOPITER 0x4 ;%LOOPITER is the current loop iteration number
+msg Message Number: %loopiter 0x4 ;%loopiter is the current loop iteration number
 lend

 rel
 ```
-#### Modifying %LOOPITER
+#### Modifying %loopiter
-%LOOPITER can be indirectly modified with specific commands.
-These are "offiter" and "multiter".
-Offiter offsets %LOOPITER by the specified amount (cannot be negative), and multiter increases the rate at which %LOOPITER increases (cannot be negative).
+%loopiter can be indirectly modified by adding optional arguments to the loop start.
+Argument 1 is always required, and is the number of times to loop.
+Argument 2 is the value to initialize %loopiter at, and argument 3 is the step to increase %loopiter by for each iteration.
+If these optional arguments are not included, their default values will be 0 and 1 respectively (starts at 0, increases by 1 for each iter).

-Making %LOOPITER increase by 2 for each loop:
+Making %loopiter increase by 2 for each loop:
 ```
-multiter 2 ;%LOOPITER commands cannot be used in loops themselves, only before
-loop 5
+loop 5 0 2 ;starts at 0, up by 2 each iter
-msg %LOOPITER 0x4 ;0, 2, 4, 6, 8
+msg %loopiter 0x4 ;0, 2, 4, 6, 8
 lend
 ```
-Offsetting %LOOPITER by 3:
+Offsetting %loopiter by 3:
 ```
-offiter 3
-loop 5
+loop 5 3 ;starts at 3, up by 1 each iter
-msg %LOOPITER 0x4 ;3, 4, 5, 6, 7
+msg %loopiter 0x4 ;3, 4, 5, 6, 7
 lend
 ```
+#### %loopiter Variations
+%loopiter currently only has 1 variation: %loopiterH.
+It simply conforms the data passed into it to a hex int.
+Fun fact: in pre-release versions of FSE (which no longer exist and were never released/archived in any way), there was a second one called %loopiterL@constName, which construed %loopiter as an index of list @constName and returned the element at the specified index.
+However, this is now deprecated since the introduction of constant properties, and is instead accomplished with indexat%loopiter@constName

 ### Expansion Statements
 Expansion statements are where things get a little bit... meta.
 They work exactly the same way that loops do (they even share most of the exact same code in the compiler), and everything mentioned in the loops section also applies to them.
 The only difference is that they output to FSE input rather than XSE output.
 Also, if the compiler detects any expansion statements, the typical compilation process will be completely de-railed in order to process the expansions before actual compilation.
 Simply hit compile a second time after this process to truly compile.